undreamai/LLMUnity/README.md

 The samples can be run with the `Scene.unity` scene they contain inside their folder.<br>
 In the scene, select the `LLM` GameObject and click the `Download Model` button to download a default model or `Load model` to load your own model (see [LLM model management](#llm-model-management)).<br>
 Save the scene, run and enjoy!

-## Options
-Details on the different parameters are provided as Unity Tooltips.
-Previous documentation can be found [here](Options.md) (deprecated).

 ## License
 The license of LLM for Unity is MIT ([LICENSE.md](LICENSE.md)) and uses third-party software with MIT and Apache licenses.